Peaceful summer walks at Cotehele

-The Upper Garden is an oasis of calm right now - except on Tuesdays, when the little ones descend for a spot of pond-dipping.
-The waterlillies are blooming in the pond and the space is really calm and beautiful.
+The Upper Garden is an oasis of calm right now.
+The waterlillies are ermerging from the pond and the space is really calm and beautiful.
 The borders surrounding it are coming into colour and you can find out more about their planting on the information sheets dotted around the garden.

 Another peaceful stroll through the Acer Grove is full of colourful foliage to see and, for fit walkers, the steep, wooded Valley Garden, with its medieval stewpond and dovecote, is an idyllic alternative route down to the Chapel-in-the-Wood and the Edgcumbe tea-room on Cotehele Quay.